Thailand's borders have opened for tourist under certain conditions, and domestic restrictions are continuously being lifted.

 Are the restaurants and bars open in Thailand?

-- Restaurants in Thailand are open under social distancing and hygiene restrictions.
-Bars are allowed to open until midnight.
+Restaurants in Thailand are open under social distancing and hygiene restrictions.
+Bars are closed.

 Are businesses and attractions open in Thailand?

 - Non-essential businesses and attractions in Thailand are open, under social distancing and capacity limitations.

 - In high-risk areas, non-essential businesses and attractions are closed.

 - A nightly curfew is in place in high-risk areas from 21:00 to 4:00.

 Do I need to wear a face mask in Thailand?